-The sediment to be dredged from the channel and docks comprises slightly gravelly sand and sandy mud.
-There are concentrations of metals, PAHs and Total Hydrocarbons above Marine Scotland Action Level 1 in some of the samples within the port.
-No samples has concentrations of metals or PAHs above Action Level 2.
+The sediment to be dredged from the channel and docks comprises gravelly sand, slightly gravelly muddy sand and sandy mud.
+There are concentrations of metals and PAHs above Action Level 1 $^{(1)}$ in the samples collected from the port.
+No samples have concentrations of metals above Action Level 2.
 Concentrations of TBT and PCBs in the samples were all below Action Level 1.
 There was no asbestos in any of the samples.